about me

 Master of Arts, Existential-Phenomenological Psychology, Seattle University

-Bachelor of Arts, Philosophy, University of British Columbia
+Bachelor of Arts, Philosophy, Counseling Studies minor, University of British Columbia

 Four-Year Postgraduate Training in Existential Analysis and Logotherapy from GLE International